matteofiorini92/QuotesQuiz/README.md

 ### The Structure Plane

 The website will have only one page.
-The content of the page will change base on the user's choices.
+The content of the page will change based on the user's choices.
 The first version of the page will have 4 questions:
 - Name of the player
 - Topic